ayjays132/NeuroFluxLIVE/README.md

 python3 peer_collab/collaboration_server.py
 ```

+The realtime metrics server starts automatically when running
+`RealTimeDataAbsorber.py`.
+Any WebSocket client can connect to
+`ws://<host>:8765` (replace `<host>` if running remotely) to receive
+JSON updates describing current processing statistics.

 ## Configuration
 Default settings such as the data directory, model embedding dimension and
 memory budget live in `config.yaml`. `main.py` loads this file automatically.